University Philosophical Society: Society

 The Phil's members meet every Thursday during term to discuss a paper, debate a motion or hear an address.
 Traditionally a paper-reading society, meetings sometimes continue the format of responses to a paper rather than debate on a motion.

 Its rooms are within the Graduates' Memorial Building (GMB) of Trinity College, which it has shared with the College Historical Society (the Hist) since the building's construction in 1902, where it provides facilities for its members such as a games and a conversation room.
 The Phil shares the use of its Bram Stoker Room with the College Theological Society (the Theo).
 It holds most of its meetings in the GMB's Debating Chamber with meetings having an expected audience of above two hundred being held in the larger lecture theatres of the college.

-The society also hosts social events, internal competitions, sporting events, blood drives and the occasional concert.
-It also holds debating workshops and developmental competitions for members and school children.
-It has a "strong history" in intervarsity debating competitions, at both an international and national level.
+The society also hosts social events, internal competitions, sporting events, debating workshops and developmental competitions for members and school children.

 Membership of the society is open to all Undergraduate and Postgraduate students, as well as all staff members of Trinity College.
 It offers four year membership to students of the university.

 The society publishes "The Philander" as an annual freshers' guide to the society.

+The society describes itself as the oldest debating society within the university, although the Guinness World Records recognised the College Historical Society as actually holding this record.